MoranaApps/jacoco-method-filter/README.md

 **Scala-based bytecode rewriter for Java/Scala projects** that injects an annotation whose simple name contains `Generated` into selected methods *before* JaCoCo reporting.
-Since **JaCoCo ≥ 0.8.2** ignores classes and methods annotated with an annotation whose simple name contains `Generated` (with retention `CLASS` or `RUNTIME`), this lets you **filter coverage at the method level** without touching your source code — and keep **HTML and XML numbers consistent**.
+Since **JaCoCo ≥ 0.8.2** ignores classes and methods annotated with an annotation whose simple name contains `Generated` (with retention `CLASS` or `RUNTIME`), this lets You **filter coverage at the method level** without touching your source code — and keep **HTML and XML numbers consistent**.

 - [Why this exists](#why-this-exists)